mittwald/cli/README.md

       --target-version=<value>  Target version to upgrade target app to.

 DESCRIPTION
-  Upgrade target appinstallation to target version
+  Upgrade app installation to target version

 FLAG DESCRIPTIONS
   -p, --project-id=<value>  ID or short ID of a project; this flag is optional if a default project is set in the context